 Rakhi Pabari is our Optometrist with a particular interest in Special Needs (adults and children) and Paediatric Optometry.
-This interest was born 20 years ago when Rakhi did her training in Optometry and Vision Sciences at Cardiff University.
-A requisite for this degree included training at the largest (in the UK) and one of the only, award winning Specialist Assessment Centres at Cardiff University run by Dr Margaret Woodhouse.
-It was here, during her training at Cardiff University, that working with children and adults with all levels of ability sparked a passion.
+Rakhi did her training in Optometry and Vision Sciences at Cardiff University 20 years ago.
+This included training at the largest (in the UK) and one of the only, award-winning Assessment Centre focused on infants and young children, children with special needs and adults with intellectual disability.
 Rakhi was a volunteer with the first Opening Eyes programme of the Special Olympics in the UK at the National Games Cardiff 2001 and also volunteered with the Royal National Institute of the Blind thereafter, helping blind and partially sighted children learn to be more independent.

 Rakhi makes the process fun and can be highly energetic, but she also adapts to all personality types to comfortably achieve the best results she can for each individual she sees.
 She uses a wide range of techniques to test for visual stress, visual tracking, eye teaming and eye focusing.